happyd0ggie/jd-goods-searcher/README.md

 ```
 That's it.
 ### Note
-Cookie can be copy from browser by press f12 after you open https://www.jd.com
+Cookie can be copied from browser by press f12 after you open https://www.jd.com